Words That Are E Before I

 Q: How can I improve my spelling overall?

-A: Consistent practice is paramount.
+A: Consistent practice is essential.
 Read extensively, write frequently, use a dictionary, and focus on understanding the etymology of words.
 Active learning through engaging with language in various contexts is more effective than passively memorizing rules.

 Conclusion: Embracing the Irregularities of English Spelling